myboyhood/myboyhood.github.io/_pages/about.md

 ---
 - ## Multi-UAV Collaborative Long-distance Mapping

   Leveraging multiple cameras on multiple UAVs to build a wide-baseline collaborative stereo camera are promising for remote mapping.

-This work has been submitted to IROS 2024 for revision.
+  **This work has been accepted by IROS 2024 !**
   <iframe height=406 width=720 src="../images/collaborative-stereo-camera-V2-264-compressed.mp4">
 <br/>
 <br/>